 If you have Beyonce taste when it comes to jewelry, don’t expect rock-bottom prices.
 The kind of jewelry you select for your nose piercing plays a big role in your final piercing price.

-If you want diamond studs and precious metals for your nose jewelry, get prepared to make a bigger payment.
-Gold jewelry costs many times more than stainless steel or titanium does.
-So if you have gold fever, you’re going to have to be prepared to give up some extra green.
+If you want diamond studs and precious metals for your nose jewelry, be prepared to make a bigger payment.
+Gold jewelry costs much more than stainless steel or titanium does.
+Therefore, if you have gold fever, you’re going to have to be prepared to give up some extra cash.

-If you tend to have issues with allergic reactions with your piercings, titanium is a good alternative to stainless steel.
+If you tend to have issues with allergic reactions when it comes to your piercings, titanium is a good alternative to stainless steel.

 Cheaper stainless steel jewelry tends to have a lot of nickel in it and nickel is a common irritant for many people.
 Luckily, titanium jewelry costs about the same as stainless steel so you can make that swap without losing a lot of money.

-Sterling silver can also contain a lot of nickel so you might to avoid that as well if you’re worried about allergic reactions.
-If you love sterling silver though and want to use it for your nose jewelry, it does typically cost more than stainless steel or titanium.
-It still costs a lot less than gold though.
+Sterling silver can also contain a lot of nickel, so you might to avoid that as well if you’re worried about allergic reactions.
+If you love sterling silver though, and want to use it for your nose jewelry, it typically costs more than stainless steel or titanium, but less than gold.

-If you walk out of the studio with one piece of jewelry for your nose, you’ll pay less than you will if you buy enough jewelry so you can change it every day of the week.
-You might want to hold off on extra jewelry purchases until later if you’re sweating the sticker shock you’re going to have when your final bill is calculated.
+If you walk out of the studio with one piece of jewelry for your nose, you’ll obviously pay less than you will, if you buy enough jewelry so you can change it every day of the week.
+You may want to hold off on extra jewelry purchases if you’re worrying about the accumulated cost of the initial bill.

-Those aftercare products the studio sells you on can also greatly influence how much you’ll pay for your piercing.
-If you’re trying to cut corners, you might save some benjamins buying your aftercare supplies online or at another store rather than your piercer’s shop.
+Those aftercare products the studio sells you, can also greatly influence how much you’ll pay for your piercing.
+If you’re trying to cut corners, you might save some dollars buying your aftercare supplies online or at another store rather than your piercer’s shop.

 6 Important Nose Piercing Aftercare Steps You Must Ensure You Take: